-The Board of Directors, on the recommendation of the Audit Committee, has appointed PricewaterhouseCoopers LLP as independent accountants to audit the financial statements of the Company for the year ending December 31, 2001.
+The Board of Directors, on the recommendation of the Audit Committee, has appointed PricewaterhouseCoopers LLP as the Company's independent accountants to audit its financial statements for the year ending December 31, 2002.
 PricewaterhouseCoopers LLP (including its predecessors) has served as the principal independent accountants for the Company since its formation in September 1993.